ItumelengMogase/ETL-Pipeline-for-Patient-Admissions-and-Outcomes/README.md

 This project uses a synthetic **database of artificial patients**.
 The data is generated with predefined characteristics that replicate real-world medical records, such as patient demographics, admissions, diagnoses, and lab results.
 The pipeline offers the flexibility to generate populations with customisable demographic distributions (e.g., 60% male, 40% African American) and specific medical conditions.

 ### Key Features:
-- **Customizable database**: Generate a population of patients with custom characteristics.
+- **Customisable database**: Generate a population of patients with custom characteristics.
 - **Comprehensive**: Includes information such as patient demographics, lab results, admissions, and diagnosis codes (ICD-10).
 - **Scalable**: The data can represent populations ranging from thousands to millions of records.